 Advertising works on recording and paying for clicks and views.

-With the USM, content developers can add a Trruster feedback link to any content or initiative and invite people to give feedback.
+With TSCF, content developers can add a Trruster feedback link to any content or initiative and invite people to give feedback.
 This creates a direct link (text or button) which can accompany each communication seeking feedback from the public.

 For example, a member who reads an article and finds the content valuable and informative will be encouraged to click on the accompanying Trruster Feedback button to record feedback.
 Positive feedback results in Trruster credits being allocated as follows: